ysyk2021/the-art-of-effective-problem-solving-techniques-you-need-to-know/src/chapter-4-1.md

-Chapter 4: Developing Solutions with Creative Thinking: Techniques for Creative Thinking in Problem-Solving
+Techniques for Creative Thinking in Problem-Solving
 ===========================================================================================================

 Creative thinking is an essential tool for effective problem-solving.
 In this chapter, we will discuss techniques for creative thinking that can be applied to problem-solving.